voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. include:: ../substitutions.rst
 .. default-role:: code

-After a |Dataset2|_ has been loaded or created, FiftyOne provides powerful functionality to inspect, search, and modify it from a |Dataset|-wide down to a
+After a |WhatIsAFiftyOneDataset| has been loaded or created, FiftyOne provides powerful functionality to inspect, search, and modify it from a |Dataset|-wide down to a |Sample| level.
-|Sample| level.

 The following sections provide details of how to use various aspects of a FiftyOne |Dataset|.

+.. _using-datasets:

 Datasets
 ________